StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/share-a-case-page.md

 # Share a Case Page

-This topic provides step-by-step instructions for sharing a [case page](about-knowledge-base.md).

-Use this procedure to share a case page with your teammates through a messaging tool, for instance.
+Share a [case page](about-case-pages.md) link with your teammates through a messaging tool or email.

 <h2>Procedure</h2>